spotinst/help/src/docs/eco/tutorials/view-your-savings-tst.md

 ### Display Columns

-You can customize the columns that appear in the table.
-The following column headings are available:
+You can customize the columns in the table.
+The following information is available:

 - Savings type:
   - COMP SP: Compute Savings Plan